yoshikiohshima/renkon/README.md

 JavaScript parser can parse any Renkon program but they work differently.

+Renkon accepts code written in TypeScript syntax.
+The transpiler simply removes type annotations.
+A program editor that supports syntax and type checking can be used to detect simple errors earlier.

 ## FRP in Nutshell

 Functional Reactive Programming is a clean way to describe an